 Holly Recchia obtained her PhD in Psychology at Concordia University.
 After completing a postdoctoral fellowship at the University of Utah, she is now an Associate Professor in the Department of Education (Early Childhood and Elementary Education/Child Studies).
-She currently holds the Concordia University Research Chair in Moral Development and Education.
 Holly loves dancing with her kids, curling up with a good book, and long dinners with friends.

 Malene Bodington (co-supervised by Harriet Petrakos)